Belisha beacon: Poland

 Belisha beacons were uncommon, but the Highway Code allowed for using them up until the early 1960s.

 Netherlands

 In the Netherlands, Belisha beacons were used from 1957 to 1962 to indicate that pedestrians had the right of way on a particular crossing.
-In 1962, a law was passed that extended this to all zebra crossings and the beacons were removed.
-However, some still exist in Vlaardingen.
-And, apparently, also in the media area in Hilversum.
+In 1962, a law was passed that extended this to all zebra crossings, and the beacons were removed.
+However, some still exist in Vlaardingen, in addition to the media area in Hilversum.

 Singapore

 In Singapore, all zebra crossings are marked by Belisha beacons.

 France and Spain

 In France and Spain, a small number of pedestrian crossings are illuminated by special lamp posts that have flashing amber lights on their sides that play the same role as Belisha beacons.

 Liberia

-Belisha beacons ranged all over Liberian zebra crossings from 1960 to 2010 and some were still in use from 2010 to 2013.
+Belisha beacons ranged all over Liberian zebra crossings from 1960 to 2010, and some were still in use from 2010 to 2013.

-Card game
+Games

-In the 1930s, there was a popular card game based on road safety that was called Belisha.
-It featured pictures of road scenes and a few notable places like Gretna Green and Robin Hood's Well.
+Belisha beacons inspired a popular card game called 'Belisha'.
+It was aimed to teach road safety to children.
+It featured pictures of road scenes and a few notable places, like Gretna Green and Robin Hood's Well.
 The gameplay was based on the game Rummy.

+It also inspired an anarchic Blackpool arcade game called ‘Belisha Beacons’ in which contestants would throw balls at traffic signs.